jenslys/twitch-api-wrapper/README.md

 # Twitch API Wrapper

-Public API that wraps around the [Twitch Helix API](https://dev.twitch.tv/docs/api/) to fetch stream information.
+Public API that wraps around the [Twitch Helix API](https://dev.twitch.tv/docs/api/) to fetch current stream information.

 This was made as an companion tool for [AutoVOD](https://github.com/jenslys/autovod).
-So currently the only endpoints are for fetching the stream title and game.
+So currently it only returns the stream date and current game.

 **Limitation**: The Twitch API doesn't return anything if the streamer is not live.

 ## Endpoints

-`/title/<username-here>`

-`/game/<username-here>`
+`/info/<username-here>`

 ## Installation